New Versions of Gradient Temporal Difference Learning: Preliminaries

-An important concept in dealing with nonlinear systems is the equilibrium point.
-A point, $x_\infty \in {\mathbb R}^n$, in the state-space is said to be an equilibrium point of~\eqref{eq:nonlinear-system} if whenever the state of the system starts at $x_\infty$, it will remain at $x_\infty$~\cite{khalil2002nonlinear}.
+The equilibrium point is an important concept in nonlinear system theory.
+In particular, a point, $x_\infty \in {\mathbb R}^n$, in the state-space is said to be an equilibrium point of~\eqref{eq:nonlinear-system} if whenever the state of the system starts at $x_\infty$, it will remain at $x_\infty$~\cite{khalil2002nonlinear}.
 For~\eqref{eq:nonlinear-system}, the equilibrium points are the real roots of the equation $f(x)=0$.
 The equilibrium point $x_\infty$ is said to be globally asymptotically stable if for any initial state $x_0 \in {\mathbb R}^n$, $x_t \to x_\infty$ as $t \to \infty$.